Truck Accident Questions & Answers

 Q: How long do I have to file a lawsuit after a truck accident?

-A: In most states, the statute of limitations is two years from the date of the accident.
+A: In most states, the is two years from the date of the accident.
 But, in any case, it is best to contact an attorney as soon as possible following an accident.
 The investigation of your case is crucial, and it becomes increasingly difficult to obtain vital information as time goes on.
 Important pieces of evidence regarding vehicle safety standards and driver logs can be lost or destroyed.
 The trucking company will have its own team of investigators and experts on the scene of the crash in order to build its defense.
 You will need someone on your side to do the same.
 We will take witness statements and photographs, and work with accident reconstruction experts as well as medical experts to build your case.
 It is best if we can get to work as soon as possible.

 Q: How much will it cost to hire an attorney?